ARGOeu/argo-web-api/website/docs/profiles_and_reports/reports.md

 When using `/reports` to list the available reports you have the following filters that you can use as url values
 - `?name=<report_name>` to search for an exact report name
 - `?node` to show only the default node report
+- `?public` to show only the public reports
+- `?private` to show only the private reports
 #### Request headers

 ```